dotnet/arcade/Documentation/ArcadeSdk.md

 - Unit test project file names shall end with `.UnitTests` or `.Tests`, e.g. `MyProject.UnitTests.csproj` or `MyProject.Tests.csproj`.
 - Integration test project file names shall end with `.IntegrationTests`, e.g. `MyProject.IntegrationTests.vbproj`.
-- Performance test project file names shall end with `.PerformanceTests`, e.g. `MyProject.PerformaceTests.csproj`.
+- Performance test project file names shall end with `.PerformanceTests`, e.g. `MyProject.PerformanceTests.csproj`.
 - If `source.extension.vsixmanifest` is present next to the project file the project is by default considered to be a VSIX producing project.

 ## Other Projects